juannavascalvente/Delaunay/README.md

 This tool is in continuos evolution and new features area added periodically.

-A full description of the application and the user manual can be obtained in the wiki.
+A full description of the application and the user manual can be obtained in the link:wiki.